HeBing/fcat/README.md

 #### Features
 * Whole analysis pipeline from bam files to prediction results
-* Efficient and highly customizable calculation of read coverage
+* Customizable calculation of read coverage
 * Ensemble learning with multiple individual models provided for prediction
 * Ease to use